A-New-BellHope/bellhopcuda/README.md

 ### What is C++/CUDA?

-This is a single codebase which can be built as multithreaded C++ code for your CPU, or as CUDA code for your NVIDIA GPU.
+This is a single codebase which can be built as multithreaded C++ code for your CPU, or as CUDA code for your NVIDIA GPU. **You can use the CPU version (bellhopcxx) even if you don't have an NVIDIA GPU.**

 ### Why should I use `bellhopcxx` / `bellhopcuda` instead of `BELLHOP`?